rewiringamerica/surrogate_modeling/README.md

 ## Documentation

-The steps run the training pipleine can be found [here](scripts/readme.md), and the details on versioning and model artifacts can be found [here](model_artifacts/readme.md).
+The steps run the training pipeline can be found [here](scripts/readme.md), and the details on versioning and model artifacts can be found [here](model_artifacts/readme.md).

 More technical documentation is available in the following locations: